Hadibuttt/Laravel-Role-Assigner/README.md

  After pulling the code make sure you have composer installed in your machine, with php version 7.4 or +

  ## Follow the following rules:
-- Run command 'composer update' in terminal
+- Run command 'composer install' in terminal
 - Run 'npm install && npm run dev'
 - Edit the database name in your .env file
 - Run command 'php artisan migrate'